 Irish Pawfoot Bench

-A huge amount of work and unrivalled skill goes into creating each lion paw, first carefully drawn on to the wood before working with a multitude of chisels to chip, shave and carve out each claw and every wisp of hair.
+A huge amount of work and unrivalled skill goes into creating each lion clawfoot.
+First, it is carefully drawn on to the wood, before working with a multitude of chisels to chip, shave and carve out each claw and every wisp of hair.